locessentials/eng401-business-english-us/unit5/week13/week13-overview.md

 ## Class Activities

-### Tuesday Class Activities
+### Course Period 1 (2 hours)
+- **Professional Development Day!** Lead us through the training session you developed for class last week.
 - Assignment introduction: International Business Document Analysis
 - Introduction to international business agreements

+### Course Period 2 (2 hours)
 - Class activity: Analysis of RFP structure, terminology, and response formats
-- Group work: Identifying key components of effective RFPs

-### Thursday Class Activities
 - Workshop: Examining MOUs and SLAs - purpose, structure, and language
-- Comparative analysis of agreement terminology across different document types
+- Class review: Comparative analysis of agreement terminology across different document types

-## Independent Activities
+### Independent/Group Assignments (and Point Totals)

-### Assignment: International Business Document Analysis
+- **Assignment: International Business Document Analysis** (3 points)
     - Select a type of international business document that has not yet been covered in class
     - Find two to three examples of that document type
     - Write a report explaining its structure and key vocabulary
-- **Due date:** Sunday of Week 13
+    - **Due date:** End of week
+- **Class attendance and participation** (2 points)

 ## Learning Resources
 - Examples of RFPs, MOUs, SLAs and additional international document types

-## Assessment

-- **International Business Document Analysis** (3 points)
-- **Class attendance and participation** (2 points)

 ---